 - Research Committee members have opportunities to learn about nonprofit organizations and their programs as part of the in-depth research process.

 The Women’s Fund publishes special reports, which arise from the rigorous work the Research Committee does to prepare the annual ballot.
 The reports are in the Women’s Fund Library on the website.
-Two recent reports: 2019 Research Report on the Working Poor and 2019 Research Report on Housing and Homelessness.
+Three recent reports: 2019 Research Report on the Working Poor, 2019 Research Report on Housing and Homelessness, 2019 Research Report on Children and Families.

 - The Women's Fund gives to nonprofit programs and capital projects impacting women, children and families in southern Santa Barbara County.